 The Kingdom of God and Home.
 These words together are an interesting combination.

 Frederick Buechner writes, “The Kingdom of God is where our best dreams come from and our truest prayers.
 We glimpse it at those moments when we find ourselves better than we are and wiser than we know.
-We catch sight of it at some moment of crisis a strength seems to come to us that is greater than our own strength.
+We catch sight of it when at some moment of crisis a strength seems to come to us that is greater than our own strength.
 The Kingdom of God is where we belong.
 It is home, and whether we realize it or not, I think we are all of us homesick for it.”

 For December we thought it would be fun to join in with Christine Sine’s annual Advent synchroblog and center our December topic on the idea of “Coming Home” and how it relates to this season of advent leading up to Christmas.
 What does Coming Home mean to you this season?
 Is it practical, spiritual, emotional?
 What does “home” look like or feel like in the kingdom of God?
 Do you have a “coming home” story that you’d love to tell?